-- Proxy to Cambodia's emerging resources boom. - Acquisition cost at a steep discount of not less than 94.0% to its intrinsic value. - > Multiple sources of income generate strong FCF. - > High profitability thanks to surging sawn timber and rubber prices and low input costs. - Assets injections in the pipeline.
+- > Proxy to Cambodia's emerging resources boom. - Acquisition cost at a steep discount of not less than 94.1% to its intrinsic value. - Multiple sources of income generate strong free cash flow. - High profitability thanks to surging sawn timber and rubber prices and low input costs. - > Assets injections in the pipeline. - ➤ Potential leader in Cambodia rubber plantation in terms of plantation size. - > Strong government links with officials on the company's advisory broad. - Attractive valuation at P/E of 5.9x for FY12/08F justifies the risks associate with the project. - Target price represents potential gain of 143.0% and a P/E of 14.4x for FY12/08F.